asiangoldfish/PiPlayer/README.md

 ### Command Line Interface Requests
 When prompted after starting the application, enter "n".
 Then search for the song to download.

+## Disclaimers
+The application cannot evaluate the license or copy-rights policies related to any media.
+All it does is creating a userfriendly interface to youtube_dl.